p-hsu/P.Hsu_Portfolio/README.md

 ## Screenshot

-*Note: this page contains some links that have yield not results*

 ![Portfolio screenshot: full page](./Assets/images/full-page-screenshot.png)

 ![Portfolio screenshot: `@media screen and (max-width: 900px)`](./Assets/images/mediaquery-screenshot.png)

 ## Deployment
+*Note: this page contains some links that yield no webpage.*

 Please use the following link to deploy live URL of this project: